Free Initial Consultation

 Willful violation of 50C is criminal contempt.
 The judge could reprimand, impose prison time, require payment of a fine, or any combination of the three.

-Protective Orders FAQ
+Protective Orders FAQs

 Yes, plaintiffs may file a Motion to Dismiss.
 The court sets a date and notifies the defendant.
 The plaintiff must attend this hearing and tell the judge why they want to drop the complaint.

-What if the Allegations Are False?
+What if the Victim is Lying and the Allegations Are False?

 If you have been wrongfully accused and served with a protective order, preparing for court is essential.
 Read the complaint carefully.
 Find any documentation that will help with your defense.
 Ask friends, family, and work colleagues who may know the truth to go to court with you to testify.

-If you have a protective order filed against you and are in need of a solid defense, call Randall & Stump Criminal Defense Attorneys.
+If you have a protective order filed against you in Charlotte, NC and are in need of a solid defense, call Randall & Stump Criminal Defense Attorneys.
 They can fight for your rights and protect you from the negative effects a protective order can have on your reputation.
 If you have questions, call (980) 237-4579 today for a free consultation.

 Related Posts: